craigphicks/browser-on-lxc-vpn-xephyr/README.md

  - `node index.js ufwRule`<br/>
    Print out what the ufw rule would be to allow container to 'phone home' on init completion.

+ - `node index.js clip-to-cont`<br/>
+   Copy the content of the host clipboard to the container clipboard.
+   It is expected this call would be mapped to a shortcut key.

+ - `node index.js clip-from-cont`<br/>
+   Copy the content of the container clipboard to the host clipboard.
+   It is expected this call would be mapped to a shortcut key.

 # TL;DR notes on usage

 - Re: `init`